davidtkeane/todoist-cli-python-api/README.md

 1. The install.py file is inside the Help_files folder.
 2. The requirements.txt file is inside the Help_files folder.
 3. Extra Help to install Todoist file is inside the Help_files folder.
 File name is todoist_install_help.md
+4. Get your API key.
+It's free.
+[Todoist Website to get your API Key](https://app.todoist.com/app/today)
-4. API Key test file todoist_api_test.py is inside the Help_files folder.
+5. API Key test file todoist_api_test.py is inside the Help_files folder.
-5. After everything is installed you can start the script by this comand.
+6. After everything is installed you can start the script by this comand.
    ```python
    python todoist.py
    ```